simpleiot/simpleiot/README.md

 In our experience, simplicity and good tooling matter.
 It is easy to add features to a language, but creating a useful language/tooling that is simple is even harder.
-Since we are using Elm on the frontend, it may have seem approapriate to select a functional language like Elixir, Scala, Clojure, etc for the backend.
+Since we are using Elm on the frontend, it may have seem appropriate to select a functional language like Elixir, Scala, Clojure, etc. for the backend.
 These environments are likely excellent for many projects, but also considerably more complex to work in.
-The programming style (procedural, functional, etc) are important, but other factors such as simplicity/tooling/deployment are also important, especially for small teams who are seperate staff for backend/frontend/operations.
+The programming style (procedural, functional, etc.) are important, but other factors such as simplicity/tooling/deployment are also important, especially for small teams who are separate staff for backend/frontend/operations.
 Learning two simple languages is a small task compared to dealing with complex languages/environments.

 This is just a snapshot in time -- there will likely be other better technology choices in the future.
-The backend and frontent are independent.
+The backend and frontend are independent.
 If either needs to be swapped out for a better technology in the future, that is possible.